threeport/threeport/docs/docs/install/install-threeport-aws.md

 This guide provides instructions to install Threeport on [AWS Elastic Kubernetes Service](https://aws.amazon.com/eks/).
-We will spin up a new EKS cluster and install the Threeport control plane there.
+We will spin up a new EKS cluster and install the Threeport core system there.
 It requires you have an AWS account and API keys.
 This install method is useful for testing Threeport on a remote cloud provider.